 The wellbeing of the Horse will be of paramount importance and the strategy for the management and racing of the Horse shall always be subject to the advice of the Horse’s trainer and if necessary at any time, vets.
 We pride ourselves on treating each horse as an individual, not just a number within our whole string, therefore the amount of starts during a season can vary from syndicate to syndicate.
 Some horses thrive on racing, some appreciate a bit of time between starts; therefore, each syndicate manager will be in frequent contact with each trainer regarding the race planning and strategy of every horse.

 DO I RECEIVE AN OWNERS BADGE WHEN MY HORSE RACES

 Yes.
 When you purchase a share, your contract will tell you how many complimentary ‘Owners and Trainers’ badges you are entitled to (i.e. according to the % share owned: 2.5% = 1 badge, 5% or more = 2 badges and so on.
-When your horse is declared to run, (48 hours beforehand for flat races and 24 hours for jump races), you will receive an email with the race card and also asking you *how many badges you require.
+When your horse is declared to run, (48 hours beforehand for flat races and 24 hours for jump races), you will receive an email with the race card and also asking you how many badges you would like.
 At major race festivals, we cannot always guarantee owners badges for all owners who wish to attend, as some racecourses limit the number of Owner and Trainer badges per horse at such meetings.